How to maintain sink

 How often should I clean my sink?

-It's recommended to clean your sink at least once a week to keep it looking and functioning its best.
+It's recommended to clean your sink at least once a week to maintain cleanliness and prevent odors.

 What should I do if my sink is clogged?

-If your sink is clogged, first try using a plunger or drain snake to clear the blockage.
-If that doesn't work, you may need to call a professional plumber to inspect and unclog the drain.
+If your sink is clogged, try using a plunger or drain snake to clear the blockage.
+If that doesn't work, you may need to use a chemical drain cleaner or call a professional plumber.

 Connect with certified professionals in your area